-- 63. As officers of the Institute, the Executive Management Team must: - a) acquire and keep current information on work health and safety matters; - b) understand the nature and operations of the Institute and associated hazards and risks; - c) ensure the Institute has, and uses, appropriate resources and processes to eliminate or reduce risks to health and safety; - d) ensure the Institute has appropriate processes to receive and consider information about incidents, hazards, and risks, and to respond in a timely manner; and - e) ensure the Institute has, and implements, processes for complying with their duties and obligations. - 64.
-All students and staff are responsible for: - a) taking reasonable care for their own health and safety; - b) following safe work procedures, instructions and rules; - c) participating in safety training; - d) reporting health and safety hazards; - e) reporting all injuries and incidents; and - f) using safety equipment as instructed. - 65.
-The Student Services Manager is responsible for: - a) coordinating the Institute's health and safety program and initiatives; and - b) reporting on health and safety performance. - 66.
-The CEO is responsible for arranging adequate communications and awareness campaigns relating to student health and safety.
+- 63. The Executive Management Team must: - a) acquire and keep current information on work health and safety matters - b) understand the nature and operations of the Institute and associated hazards and risks - c) ensure the Institute has, and uses, appropriate resources and processes to eliminate or reduce risks to health and safety - d) ensure the Institute has appropriate processes to receive and consider information about incidents, hazards, and risks, and to respond in a timely manner - e) ensure the Institute has, and implements, processes for complying with their duties and obligations. - 64.
+All students and staff are responsible for: - a) taking reasonable care of their own health and safety - b) following safe work procedures, instructions and rules - c) participating in safety training - d) reporting health and safety hazards - e) reporting all injuries and incidents - f) using safety equipment as instructed. - 65.
+The Student Services Manager is responsible for: - a) actively participating in health and safety training and awareness programs - b) engaging students in all health and safety training and awareness programs. - 66.
+The Operation Manager (Health and Safety Officer) is responsible for: - a) coordinating the Institute's health and safety program and initiatives - b) ensuring the implementation of health and safety risk management processes - c) ensuring that campus facilities, such as entry and exit points, workspaces, lighting, and ventilation, are maintained without risk to health and safety - d) ensuring that emergency procedures are in place and that staff are trained in responding to emergencies, including evacuations, fire safety, and first aid - e) reporting on health and safety performance - 67.
+The Human Resources Manager is responsible for: - a) ensuring that staff receive appropriate health and safety training during induction and throughout their employment - b) assisting the Operation Manager in reviewing first aid and injury management arrangements to improve safety measures